 For many years Sue worked additionally as a freelance musician and was a member of the Academy of St. Martin in the Fields.
 She has considerable experience as a chamber musician playing with groups such as The Endymion Ensemble, The Albion Ensemble and Configure8.
 And as a specialist in period instruments, she held Principal positions with the Orchestre Revolutionnaire et Romantique, the English Baroque Soloists and the Amsterdam Baroque Orchestra, all with whom she toured and recorded extensively.

 Ewan is Principal Tuba with the Hallé Orchestra and Tutor in Tuba at the RNCM and Manchester University.
 He is also passionate about making classical music relevant to contemporary society.
 Over the past decade, Ewan’s pioneering work with the ground-breaking project Hallé4Brass has been recognised by the Daily Mirror ‘People's Award’, the Butler Trust Award for ‘Skills in Education’, and has even seen Ewan receive an MBE from the Queen.
 As a tutor for NYO, Ewan takes delight inspiring the students to engage with local communities.
 Ewan also serves as a councillor for the National Youth Brass Band.

-Graham Johns – Percussion Tutor
+Christopher Bradley – Percussion Tutor

 Tanya Houghton – Harp Tutor